redpanda-data/redpanda/docs/www/configuration.md

   # Default: 60s
   fetch_session_eviction_timeout_ms: 60000

-# The REST API (alpha)
+# The redpanda REST API provides a RESTful interface for producing and consuming messages with redpanda.
-# This top-level config node enables the REST Proxy
+# To disable the REST API, remove this top-level config node
 pandaproxy:
-  # IP and port to listen for Kafka REST API requests.
+  # A list of address and port to listen for Kafka REST API requests.
   # Default: 0.0.0.0:8082
   pandaproxy_api:
-    address: "0.0.0.0"
+  - address: "0.0.0.0"
+    name: internal
     port: 8082
+  - address: "0.0.0.0"
+    name: external
+    port: 8083

-  # TLS configuration for the Kafka REST API.
+  # A list of TLS configurations for the REST API.
   # Default: null
   pandaproxy_api_tls:
+  - name: external
     # Whether to enable TLS.
     enabled: false
     # Require client authentication